segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Block specific events from going to a given destination

-There are certain instances where you may not want an event to be sent to another cloud-mode destination.
-Blocking events from destinations can be achieved on a per-event basis very easily as shown below.
+There are some situations where you might not want to send an event to a specific cloud-mode destination.
+You can block events from destinations on a per-event basis by setting customizing the `integrations` object as shown in the example below.
+Learn more about [filtering data with the integrations object here](/docs/guides/filtering-data/#filtering-with-the-integrations-object).

 ```js
 analytics.track('MyEvent', null, { integrations: { Mixpanel: false }})